 In a Brazilian Jiu Jitsu competition, competitors will start on their feet.
 However, how they proceed from there is purely preference.
 While a competitor can incorporate Judo into their grappling, they are also free to use wrestling techniques, or even sit/pull guard to bring the fight to the ground.

-While a Jiu Jitsu competition has a variety of rules, its format is generally less strict than a Judo competition.
-The passivity of sitting guard, range of submissions, or any takedown involving grabbing an opponent’s legs (such as a double leg), are not permissible in a Judo tournament.
+While Jiu Jitsu competitions follow specific rules, its format permits a wider range of options than a Judo competition.
+BJJ allows the passivity of sitting guard, a wider range of submissions, and takedowns which involve grabbing an opponent’s legs (such as a double leg).

 In competitive Judo the main focus of the bout is on the Judo throw or takedown.
-However, groundwork, called newaza, is present in the match and can play an important role.
+However, groundwork, called newaza, is present in the match and can be a path to victory.

 While a BJJ match can be won through points or submission, a Judo match places a special hierarchy on its point system that reflects a competitor’s performance.
 The points are categorized as Ippon, Waza-ari, and Yuko.